-Since the advent of 454 sequencing in 20052, several other next-generation sequencing technologies have appeared on the market (e.g. Illumina, Solid, PacBio).
+Since the advent of Roche 454 sequencing in 20054, several other next-generation sequencing technologies have appeared on the market (e.g. Illumina, Solid, PacBio).
 More recently, the introduction of bench-top sequencers brought to small labs the sequencing capacity once exclusive to large sequencing centers.
-Four benchtop machines are currently available: the 454 GS Junior, the Ion Torrent Personal Genome Machine, the Ion Proton Sequencer and the Illumina MiSeq.
-While all these sequencers offer less reads per run and less bp per dollar than most full-scale sequencers they are more flexible, rapid and their low acquisition and run costs makes them affordable for small academic laboratories.
-Benchtop sequencers are particularly well suited for environmental microbiology studies, because this type of studies generally does not require an extreme depth of sequencing.
-For example, it is generally agreed that for 16S rRNA gene sequencing studies the number of reads per sample is not paramount, as ~1,000 reads can generate the same patterns as multi-million reads datasets3.
-Having said that, benchtop next-generation sequencers still generate large amounts of sequence data, with maximal yields anywhere from ~35Mbp (454 GS Junior), to ~2Gbp (Ion Torrent) to ~10Gbp (Ion Proton) and ~15Gbp (Illumina MiSeq), which is more than enough for most environmental microbiology studies.
+Five benchtop machines are currently available: the 454 GS Junior, the Ion Torrent Personal Genome Machine (PGM) and Proton, and the Illumina MiSeq and NextSeq 500.
+While all these sequencers offer less reads per run and fewer bases per dollar than most full-scale sequencers they are more flexible, rapid and their low acquisition and run costs makes them affordable for small academic laboratories.
+Benchtop sequencers are particularly well suited for amplicon, small genome and low-complexity metagenome sequencing in environmental microbiology studies, because this type of studies generally does not require an extreme depth of sequencing.
+For example, it is generally agreed that for 16S rRNA gene sequencing studies the number of reads per sample is not paramount, as ~1,000 reads can generate the same patterns as multi-million reads datasets5.
+Having said that, benchtop next-generation sequencers still generate large amounts of sequence data, with maximal yields of ~35Mbp (454 GS Junior), ~2Gbp (Ion Torrent PGM), ~10-15Gbp (Ion Torrent Proton), ~10Gbp (Illumina MiSeq) and ~100Gbp (Illumina Next Seq 500), which is more than enough for most environmental microbiology studies.

 Next-generation sequencing of 16S rRNA amplicons using benchtop sequencers has been recently applied to a wide variety of environments.
-The bacterial diversity in uranium mine tailing that had particularly high pH and low permeability was examined using Ion Torrent 16S rRNA gene sequencing4.
-In another study, 16S rRNA gene sequencing was used to look at the bacterial communities in recirculating aquaculture systems, with a special focus on bacteria producing compounds resulting in off-flavours in fish 5.
-Other studies used 16S rRNA gene sequencing to look at the bacterial communities responsible for hydrocarbon degradation in Arctic soils 6,7.
-Ion Torrent 16S rRNA gene sequencing was also applied to look at the effects of oil sands mining near the Athabasca River on bacterial and archaeal communities in sediments and biofilms 8,9.
-16S rRNA sequencing (based on reverse-transcribed 16S rRNA) was used to look at the active bacterial communities associated with willow roots in the context of soil remediation 10.
-Ion Torrent sequencing of the 16S rRNA gene was also used to examine the human and animal microbiomes 11-14 and the bacterial and archaeal communities in anaerobic digesters 15, among others.
+For example, the Ion Torrent PGM has been used for community analyses of uranium mine tailings that had particularly high pH and low permeability6, of recirculating aquaculture systems7, of hydrocarbon-contaminated Arctic soils 8,9, of oil sands mining affected sediments and biofilms from the Athabasca River 10,11, of the rhizosphere of willows planted in contaminated soils 12, of the human and animal bodies 13-16 and of anaerobic digesters 17.

-In this contribution we detail our approach to sequence 16S rRNA gene amplicons in-house using a benchtop next-generation sequencer.
-After DNA extraction, the 16S rRNA gene is amplified using bacteria-specific primers that contain adapters and barcodes.
-The amplicons are then purified on gel, quantified and pooled at an equimolar ratio.
-The pooled samples are then amplified on beads in an emulsion PCR and sequenced.
-Resulting sequences are then analysed using publicly available tools (e.g. Mothur).
+In this contribution we detail our approach to sequence 16S rRNA gene amplicons in-house using a benchtop next-generation sequencer (the Ion Torrent PGM).
+After DNA extraction, 16S rRNA genes are amplified using domain-level bacterial primers that contain sequencing adapters and unique, sample-specific sequences (barcodes).
+The amplicons are purified, quantified and pooled at an equimolar ratio.
+The pooled samples are then clonally amplified in an emulsion PCR and sequenced.
+Resulting sequences are analysed using publicly available bioinformatics tools (e.g. Mothur).

 PROTOCOL:

-1. 16S rRNA gene amplification
+1. 16S rRNA gene amplicon library preparation by the fusion method

-1.1) Thaw the primers (Forward, F343-IonA-MIDXX: 5’-CCA TCT CAT CCC TGC GTG TCT CCG ACT CAG XXX XXX XXX XTA CGG RAG GCA GCA G-3’; reverse, R533-IonP1: 5’- CCT CTC TAT GGG CAG TCG GTG ATA TTA CCG CGG CTG CTG GC-3’; bold: Ion Torrent specific adapters; italics: sequencing key; underline: template-specific primers; X…X: 10 bp barcode), the 2X HotStartTaq Plus master mix and the samples.
+1.1) Thaw the primers (Forward, F343-IonA-MIDXX: 5’-CCA TCT CAT CCC TGC GTG TCT CCG ACT CAG XXX XXX XXX XTA CGG RAG GCA GCA G-3’; reverse, R533-IonP1: 5’- CCT CTC TAT GGG CAG TCG GTG ATA TTA CCG CGG CTG CTG GC-3’; bold: Ion Torrent specific adapters; italics: sequencing key for calibrating signal intensity at the beginning of the sequencing run; regular font: template-specific primers; X…X: 10 bp barcode, see Table 1 for some barcode sequence), the 2X HotStartTaq Plus master mix and the samples.
 Mix thoroughly before use, except for the master mix that should be mixed gently.